 This comprehensive guide has 43 forests and parks which feature either California Coast Redwoods or Sequoias.
 Each listing will give you a bit of information regarding the park or preserve with a link to either an itinerary or more information about hiking and visiting the park.

 Please note that in the past 5 years, wildfires have impacted our redwood forests.
 The trees themselves are pretty resilient, but the parks can sometimes close due to road or infrastructure damage and hazard trees.
-As of this writing, Armstrong Woods, Big Basin, Mountain Home Demonstration Forest, Kings Canyon National Park Sequoia National Park and Giant Sequoia National Monument are affected.
-I’m still listing them, but check for closures before you visit.
+As of this writing, Big Basin, Mountain Home Demonstration Forest, Kings Canyon National Park Sequoia National Park and Giant Sequoia National Monument are affected in some way, so check for notices before you visit.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)